We received a call at our office from a potential customer who had a chronic

 and there are no other trade workers needed.
 We include all paint to match

-process from start to finish with respect to this project or one like
+The reconstruction process from start to finish with respect to this project

 The best compliment a client can give us when we are completed with their